narfman0/gtsrvd/README.rst

 TODO
 ----

-* Create script to add route53 route and proxy
 * Add paramiko server to auto route & proxy logic
   * Optional: Grab subdomain by username..? (might run command on ssh instead)
 * Treat forwarding ssh like the special snowflake it is